What is erectile dysfunction?

 Erectile Dysfunction: Erectile Aids and Other Treatments

 If you have erectile dysfunction (ED), treatment can help.
 Certain treatments work directly on your penis.
-Talk to your doctor about the pros and cons of each.
-And be sure to learn the correct technique.
+Talk with your healthcare provider about the pros and cons of each.
+And be sure to learn the correct method.

 Erectile Dysfunction: Rebuilding Intimacy